khanfor/stevens-phd-thesis-dissertation-template/README.md

 * You should have received a copy of the license along with this work.
 If not, see [CreativeCommons](http://creativecommons.org/licenses/by/3.0/)

-:warning: Note: This is not an official template.
+:warning: <b>Note:</b> This is not an official template.
 But it can help you to submit your document according to the wanted layout of the thesis/dissertation.

-* The author/creator of this LaTeX template is not responsible for any rejection of the template by the library.
+:exclamation: <i>The author/creator of this LaTeX template is not responsible for any rejection of the template by the library.</i>